Ready to explore Kokanee Creek Provincial Park? Here's everything you need to know before you go!

 The park's location just east of Nelson makes it easily accessible by vehicle, with well-maintained roads leading directly to both the campground and day-use areas.
 Multiple parking areas serve different sections of the park, allowing hikers to choose starting points based on their planned activities.

 The park operates as a full-service facility during the main season, with washrooms, picnic areas, and interpretive displays that help visitors understand the local ecology and history.
-The combination of developed facilities and wild hiking terrain makes Kokanee Creek particularly appealing to hikers who want mountain experiences without sacrificing basic amenities.
+The combination of developed facilities and easy hiking trails makes Kokanee Creek particularly appealing to families and casual hikers who want accessible outdoor experiences with basic amenities.

 Ready to go?